North Korean leader's sister vows "overwhelming nuclear deterrence"

 Experts said the missile’s trajectory indicated that it could reach the US mainland.

-“Under the premise that the United States refuses to abandon its anti-North Korea policy … we will strive to establish the strongest and overwhelming nuclear deterrent,” Kim Yo Jong said, in a statement reported by the (North) Korean Central News Agency.

-The North Korean leader’s sister described the missile test as “self-defense… to protect the Korean peninsula from falling into a nuclear war.”

-Kim Yo Jong had indicated, earlier this week, that a US military reconnaissance plane violated North Korean airspace, and warned of the possibility of shooting down planes of this type in the event of a repeat.
+Earlier this week, Kim Yo Jong indicated that a US military reconnaissance plane violated North Korean airspace, and warned of the possibility of shooting down planes of this type if the matter is repeated.

 In response to North Korea’s missile tests, Seoul and Washington strengthened their military cooperation and promised Pyongyang a nuclear response and the “termination” of the current government in North Korea if it uses nuclear weapons.